2008 United States presidential election in West Virginia

 The 2008 United States presidential election in West Virginia took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 5 representatives, or electors to the Electoral College, who voted for president and vice president.

 West Virginia was won by Republican nominee John McCain by a 13.1% margin of victory.
 Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise considered as a safe red state.
-Despite its past voting record of heavily favoring Democratic presidential nominees, the state has lately been trending more Republican in presidential elections.
-Obama was the first Democratic presidential nominee since Woodrow Wilson in 1916 to win the nationwide presidential election without carrying West Virginia, and in that election Wilson had managed to win a single electoral vote, making Obama the first Democrat to win without carrying any electoral votes from the state.
+Despite its past voting record of heavily favoring Democratic presidential nominees, the state had since 2000 been trending more Republican in presidential elections.
+Obama became the first Democratic presidential nominee since Woodrow Wilson in 1916 to win the nationwide presidential election without carrying West Virginia, and in that election Wilson had managed to win a single electoral vote, making Obama the first Democrat to win without carrying any electoral votes from the state.
 Obama also became the first Democrat since 1928 to lose Logan County, a strongly unionized coal-dependent county that was the only county in West Virginia to vote for George McGovern in his landslide 1972 loss.

+In contrast to West Virginia, Virginia voted for Obama, marking the first time Virginia voted for the Democratic nominee since 1964.
+Starting in 2008, West Virginia has always voted for the Republican nominee and Virginia has always voted for the Democratic nominee.

-Despite Barack Obama's loss in the state, he is the most recent Democrat as of 2020 to win any of its counties in a presidential election, namely Boone County, Braxton County, Jefferson County, Marion County, McDowell County, Monongalia County, and Webster County.
-This also marked the first presidential election since 1924 in which West Virginia voted for the Republican presidential candidate while neighboring Virginia voted for the Democratic presidential candidate.
-This is the most recent presidential election in which the Democratic candidate received more than 40% of the vote in West Virginia.
+As of the 2024 presidential election, this is the last time that the Democratic presidential nominee won any county in West Virginia, including Boone, Braxton, Jefferson, Marion, McDowell, Monongalia and Webster.
+This is also the last presidential election in which the Democratic nominee received more than 40% of the vote in West Virginia.
 West Virginia was one of five states where Obama underperformed Kerry, the others being Arkansas, Louisiana, Oklahoma, and Tennessee.